Millisle: History

 Some of the Jewish children who arrived in the UK in 1939 under the Kindertransport program were sent to Northern Ireland.
 Many of them were looked after by foster parents but others went to the Millisle Refugee Farm ("Magill's Farm", on the Woburn Road) which took refugees from May 1938 until its closure in 1948.

-In 1944, Millisle Airfield begun constructed but was halted after the ground being found unstable.
+In 1944, construction of Millisle Airfield began but was halted after the ground was found to be unstable.
 The airfield was intended for the USAAF.
-Only 2 concrete runways remain today.
+Only two concrete runways remain today.